torproject/onionbalance/docs/v2/installing_tor.rst

 Each backend instance should be run a standard onion service which serves your website or other content.
 More information about configuring onion services is available in the Tor Project's
-`hidden service configuration guide <https://www.torproject.org/docs/tor-hidden-service.html.en>`_.
+`onion service configuration guide <https://www.torproject.org/docs/tor-hidden-service.html.en>`_.

 If you have used the ``onionbalance-config`` tool you should transfer the generated instance config files and keys to the Tor configuration directory